joshuatzin/energycdmx/README.md

 # energycdmx
-Codes to analyze energy in Mexico City
+Codes for energy analysis in Mexico City